 In software development, you often manage all your dependencies through a package manager like NPM or NuGet.
-When it comes to software on our operating systems, we often break with this concept and install software from all various places.
+When it comes to software on our operating systems, we often break with this concept and install software from all various places like App Stores, Websites and more.
 Homebrew Bundle takes back control.

 brewfor regular Homebrew command-line apps

 Here is a (shortened) example of some my configuration.

 Install all packages from a Brewfile

 Homebrew Bundle works like every other package manager.
 To install the listed applications or bring them all to the latest version, you just call the following command.

 brew bundle --file ~/my-folder/Brewfile